Pont Neuf: La Samaritaine

-As the center of Paris
+As the centre of Paris

+Upon completion, Pont Neuf attracted throngs of visitors, many of whom used the bridge as a public square, conducting business, socializing, and taking in the view.
+One contemporary writer repeated a proverb about Pont Neuf to illustrate the variety of people who frequented the bridge, "one never crossed the Pont Neuf without meeting three things: a monk, a girl and a white horse."

 All through the 18th century, the Pont Neuf was the center of Paris, lively with both crime and commerce: Czar Peter the Great, who came to study French civilization under the regency of the Duke d'Orleans, declared that he had found nothing more curious in Paris than the Pont Neuf; and, sixty years later, the philosopher Franklin wrote to his friends in America that he had not understood the Parisian character except in crossing the Pont Neuf.

 In 1862, Édouard Fournier traced its history in his lively two-volume Histoire du Pont-Neuf.
 He describes how, even before it was completed (in 1607), gangs hid out in and around it, robbing and murdering people.
 It remained a dangerous place even as it became busier.
 For a long time, the bridge even had its own gallows.

 This did not prevent people from congregating there, drawn by various stands and street performers (acrobats, fire-eaters, musicians, etc.).
 Charlatans and quacks of various sorts were also common, as well as the hustlers (shell game hucksters, etc.) and pickpockets often found in crowds – not to mention a lively trade in prostitution.
 Among the many businesses which, however, unofficially set up there, were several famous tooth pullers.

 In 1701, Cotolendi quoted a letter supposedly written by a Sicilian tourist:

 One finds on the Pont-Neuf an infinity of people who give tickets, some put fallen teeth back in, and others make crystal eyes; there are those who cure incurable illnesses; those who claim to have discovered the virtues of some powdered stones to white and to beautify the face.
 This one claims he makes old men young; there are those who remove wrinkles from the forehead and the eyes, who make wooden legs to repair the violence of bombs; finally everybody is so applied to work, so strongly and continually, that the devil can tempt no one but on Holidays and Sundays.